-Hormone therapy during gender transition treatment may carry a much higher risk for developing heart disease, new research warns.
+Hormone therapy used during gender transition treatment could result in a higher risk of developing heart disease, new research warns.

-The study, conducted by Dutch researchers at Amsterdam University Medical Center and published in the journal Circulation, showed that trans women — assigned male sex at birth but with female gender identity – who received hormones as part of their transition had more than twice as many strokes as women and nearly twice as many as men.
+The study, conducted by Dutch researchers at Amsterdam University Medical Center and published in the journal Circulation, found that trans women who received hormones as part of their transition experienced about twice as many strokes as women and men, Times Now reports.

-Among the trans men — assigned female at birth but with male gender identity — who were tracked for an average of eight years, researchers saw a tripling of heart attack risk compared to women, according to U.S. News and World Report.
+Trans men who were tracked for an average of eight years had heart attack risk three time greater than women, according to U.S. News and World Report.

 RELATED READ: Temple clinic helps transgender women find new voices

-Additionally, there were five times as many blood clotting reports among transwomen than women and 4.5 times more than men, Times Now reports.
+Additionally, there were five times as many blood clotting reports among trans women than women and 4.5 times more than men, Times Now adds.

-These findings came from a review of medical records involving more than 2,500 transgender women and nearly 1,400 transgender men undergoing gender transition in Holland who started receiving hormone treatment between 1972 and 2015, according to U.S. News.
+According to U.S. News and World Report, the findings are based on a review of medical records involving more than 2,500 transgender women and nearly 1,400 transgender men in gender transition in Holland who started hormone treatment between 1972 and 2015.